CCBR/HowTos/docs/OtherHowTos/datashare.md

 ```

 ## Processing
----

 ### Make a directory in the datashare folder

-*NOTE: For all steps below, an example is shown for Helix, but the same process is applicable for Biowulf, after changing the `helix.nih.gov` to `biowulf.nih.gov`*
+**NOTE: For all steps below, an example is shown for Helix, but the same process is applicable for Biowulf, after changing the `helix.nih.gov` to `biowulf.nih.gov`**

 Now you can transfer your data to the new directory.
 One method is to use `scp` to copy data from your local machine to Helix.